kevinmcaleer/kevsrobots.com/web/_posts/2023-07-26-googley-googley-eyes.md

 ## Tweak the code

-You can also tweak the query, to ask OpenAI how to desribe the image, here is a response generated from the query:
+You can also tweak the query, to ask OpenAI how to describe the image, here is a response generated from the query:

 ``` python
 result = index.query('describe what is in the image, be nonchalant and snarky')